 Qualifications and Membership

-For the last five years I have been working therapeutically in several educational institutions including Goldsmiths (current) and Greenwich universities, supporting and mentoring university students whose mental health and learning difficulties have been holding them back from managing the demands of study or following their career aspirations.
+For the last five years I have been working as a mental health mentor in several universities including Goldsmiths (Goldsmiths Wellbeing Project), supporting students whose mental health and learning difficulties have been holding them back from managing the demands of study or following their career aspirations.

 I am experienced in working with people with anorexia, bulimia and compulsive eating issues, an area on which I am also undertaking research and have a special therapeutic interest in.
 It is widely believed that the person who develops an eating disorder is striving to conform to some ideal body.
 However, although such strivings may play a part in the development of an eating disorder, they can hardly account for it: the conflicts, fears and anxieties that lie behind such issues are much deeper and affect the individual at a fundamental level.
 Therapy can help by working with the person towards an understanding of their relationship with food and their bodies and exploring the thoughts and emotions that have manifested in the development of the eating problem.

 While some people come to see me only a few weeks after a loved one has died, others come many years after their loss, usually on realising that their grief is blocking them in various areas of their lives and they cannot move on.
 The loss of a loved one can have a devastating effect and tears a hole in the emotional fabric of those left behind.
 Mourning is a complex, multifaceted process and the person in mourning can experience a wide range of emotions such as feeling overwhelmed, empty, guilty or angry.
 Very often, a period of mourning can revive previous separations and losses.
 Psychotherapy can help the person articulate the experience of their loss and in this way can facilitate the mourning process and help them come to terms with it.